Tom-Huang/robot_io_dev/docs/usage.md

     mkdir build && cd build && cmake ..
     make
     ```
 - Run the `./calibration_info`.
-The output contains the camera parameters.
     ```
     cd bin
     ./calibration_info
     ```
 - Create a `.yaml` file under the `robot_io/cams/kinect4/config/{cam_serial_number}.yaml` and fill in intrinsics number following template of the existing files there.
-You can ignore `crop_coords` first.
-The serial number of the camera can be obtained with `k4aviewer` command.
-### Static Camera Hand-Eye Calibration
+### Static Camera
+- Get the dist coeff parameters through the camera calibration script in the [Azure Kinect SDK](https://github.com/microsoft/Azure-Kinect-Sensor-SDK/tree/develop/examples/calibration)
-- Get the intrinsics through the section above
+- Get the intrinsics through running the viewer in the kinect4 directory
+- Add parameters to the a config file with the corressponding serial number in `robot_io/cams/kinect4/config`
 - Stick the marker to the robot end-effector
-- Run `python robot_io/calibration/static_cam_calibration.py --config-name=[panda_calibrate_static_cam|iiwa_calibrate_static_cam] record_new_poses=True`.
-Use VR controller to collect more than 30 valid poses.
-When the marker can be detected from the camera, the marker will be visualized and the pose is valid.
-Then you need to press the top middle button on the VR controller to record this pose.
-- Run the above program the second time, but with `record_new_poses=False`.
-The command is `python robot_io/calibration/static_cam_calibration.py --config-name=[panda_calibrate_static_cam|iiwa_calibrate_static_cam] record_new_poses=False`.
-The robot will automatically move to recorded poses and start to compute the extrinsics.
+- Run `python robot_io/calibration/static_cam_calibration.py --config-name=[panda_calibrate_static_cam|iiwa_calibrate_static_cam]`
-- If you set `record_new_poses: true`, then you should use vr controller to move the robot.
+- If you set `record_traj: true`, then you should use vr controller to move the robot.
 Press the record button (on top) to sample poses, and hold record button to finish the pose sampling.
-- If you set `record_new_poses: false`, the robot will move to the previously recorded poses and captures the marker pose.
+- If you set `record_traj: false` and `play_traj: true`, the robot will move to the previously recorded poses and captures the marker pose.
 This option is helpful in case the camera is moved slightly.

 ### Gripper Camera